hiluxfnh/Student_MangagementApp/README.md

 These dependencies are managed using the Gradle build system.

 ## License
-This project is licensed under the MIT License.
+This project is licensed under the MIT License, feel free to use it.